-Jesus didn't try to get everyone to attend; He focused on engaging the twelve.
-He understood that a small group of committed followers would accomplish more than a large group of mildly interested observers.
+Jesus didn’t try to get everyone to attend, he focused on engaging the 12.
+He understood that a small group of committed followers would accomplish more than a large group of midly interested observers.

 In your church, engagement might take a variety of forms.

 - It could mean connecting in a small group.

 - It could be stepping into leadership.

 - It might bean giving on a regular basis.